- PR #482 · auth callback£186Jane · mid2h 14m

 Same team, same Friday, same goals.
 Infersync is the difference between “we’re busy” and “here’s what we shipped.”

-The operational layer your team is missing.
+The chief of staff your team is missing.

 Humans for judgment.
 Agents for execution.